mesosphere/universe/docs/tutorial/GetStarted.md

 #### Validation using build script.
-You can execute the script inside the `scripts/build.sh` to make sure all the JSON schema comply to specifications and to install any missing libraries.
+You can execute the script inside the `scripts/build.sh` to make sure all the JSON schema conform to their respective schemas and to install any missing libraries.
 This script is also executed as a precommit hook.

-It may throw some error if there are any unrecognized fields in the package files.
-Fix those error and re-execute the command until the build is successful.
+It may throw some errors if there are any unrecognized fields in the package files.
+Fix those errors and re-execute the command until the build is successful.

-Now, we can run the Universe server locally to test and install our package.
+Now, we can build the Universe server locally, and run in our DC/OS cluster to test and install our package.

-#### Build the local Universe server
+#### Build the Universe server
-Build the Universe Server Docker image
+Build the Universe Server Docker image:
 ```bash
 DOCKER_IMAGE="docker-user-name/universe-server" DOCKER_TAG="time-server" docker/server/build.bash
 ```

-This will create a Docker image `universe-server:time-server` and `docker/server/target/marathon.json` on your local machine
+This will create a Docker image `universe-server:time-server` and `docker/server/target/marathon.json` on your local machine.

-If you would like to publish the built Docker image, run
+If you would like to publish the built Docker image to Docker Hub, run:
 ```bash
 DOCKER_IMAGE="docker-user-name/universe-server" DOCKER_TAG="time-server" docker/server/build.bash publish
 ```